rowilson/azure-cost-management-pbit/README.md

 # Supported Account Type

-This Power BI Cost Management template is designed for Enterprise Agreement (EA) Accounts.
+This Power BI Cost Management template is designed for <strong>Enterprise Agreement (EA)</strong> Accounts.

 It would need to be modified for Microsoft Customer Agreement (MCA) or Pay-as-you-go (PAYGO) agreements.